Decision-makers implemented several of my recommendations, as follows.

 I also contributed and recommended as follows.

-1. Analyzed attempts by a statewide board at setting standards for training and certification of law enforcement officers including these.
+1. Performed failure modes and effects analysis of attempts at statewide board setting standards for training and certification of law enforcement officers posted here.

 2. Provided CALEA with my analysis of the Department of the Attorney General Report on the Law Enforcement Standards Board.

 3. Translated court protection order procedure into diagrammed engineering specifications for separating petitioners from respondents at the courtroom doors to minimize victim/witness intimidation and silencing, since trauma can silence genes and the behaviors they code for.
 Read BMJ Open.
 2017; 7(9): e017296 and this.